Increase in impact factor for both RSTMH journals

 We offer advanced online publication, full PubMed/Medline indexing for all articles.
 Additionally, we have specific support for research from low and middle-income countries.

+Please contact us if you would like to submit to Transactions or International Health, review articles or are interested in joining us as an Associate Editor or Editorial Advisor.
 You can access our journals as part of RSTMH membership.
 Find out how to become a member.